Monthly Meditations On The Word Of God

 [Back to Contents]

-October 2024 - Whoever wants to become great among you must be your servant, and whoever wants to be first must be slave of all.
-(Mk.
-10:43-44)
+October - Whoever wants to become great among you must be your servant, and whoever wants to be first must be slave of all.
+(Mark 10:43-44)

 Jesus is on his way to Jerusalem and, for the third time, he tries to prepare his disciples for the dramatic event of his passion and death but those who have followed him most closely are very ones who seem unable to understand what is about to happen.
 In fact, conflict arises among the apostles themselves: James and John ask to occupy places of honour ‘in his glory’ and the other ten become indignant and start to complain.
 In short, the group is divided.
 Then Jesus patiently calls them and repeats what he has proclaimed.
 His words are so new that they create a sense of shock.